tazria-

 Without those very first words and the ones that followed over the next six days, there’d be no world, no country, and no man to protest that his right to say anything is being denied him.

-Sadly, the number of lives lost because of lashon hara is uncountable.
-So many people have taken their own lives because of painful words that were used to attack them.
-Others survive, but with life-long scars—they never reach their potential because of the harm that was done to them through cruel words.
-And, lashon hara can harm an entire nation or destroy a civilization.
+Lashon hara can harm an entire nation or even destroy a civilization.
 Take, for example, the negative report that the ten spies brought to the Israelites regarding their assessment of the land that they were about to enter.
-Their words caused an entire people to falter, and resulted in a short journey becoming a forty year trek with almost none of the original travelers ever seeing their destination.
+Their words caused an entire people to falter, and resulted in what should have been a short journey becoming a forty year trek with almost none of the original travelers ever reaching their destination.

-The Amidah, the prayer that observant Jews daven three times daily begins with asking God to open our lips so that our mouths may offer praise.
+The Amidah, the prayer that observant Jews daven three times daily, begins with asking God to open our lips so that our mouths may offer praise.
 Without the gift of lashon tov, the words that follow have no meaning.
 The closing words of the Amidah are a plea for assistance in refraining from deceitful speech.
 We need to ask for that help, because it’s so easy to unthinkingly say negative things about others.
 And not only can we sink into speaking words that are not true, we can sink into speaking words that are true, but do harm rather than good.
 Those might be the most insidious of all.

 I say that because usually when we say something unkind, we know we’ve done that.
 But how often have we said something about someone else to a third someone, thinking we’re only saying it because we “care about that person?”
 We think that the truth we’re sharing is constructive.
 Usually, it’s not constructive.
 Those words, if they’re spoken at all, would be better shared with the person in question, and in a way that is gentle and loving so that they feel supported rather than attacked.
 It can take some pretty fancy wordsmithing to do that in a truly constructive way.

-When our speech is threatening to slip into that gray area, it’s usually best to say nothing.
 Speech is the ultimate gift given to us by God—to us and no other creature.
 Perhaps the most important thing we can do with that gift is to know when not to use it.

 So, what shall we eat?